aixcc-public/crs-sandbox/README.md

 ## GitHub Personal Access Token

-To work with the CRS Sandbox and VCluster you must set up your GitHub Personal Access Token (PAT) by following these steps.
+To work with the CRS Sandbox and vCluster you must set up your GitHub Personal Access Token (PAT) by following these steps.

 1. Create a Personal Access Token (PAT) set to expire **no earlier** than September 1st 2024.*** with the scopes `read:packages` and `repo` set.
 You MUST ensure it is authorized for SSO by clicking `Configure SSO` and `Authorize` for aixcc-sc.
 See the following references for more information: [Authenticating with a personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) and
  [Authorize for SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

-2. Confirm the following commands work (*replacing ghp_<\CHANGE_ME\> with your generated PAT*)
+2. Confirm the following commands work (*replacing ghp_\<CHANGE_ME\> with your generated PAT*)

     ```bash
     echo "ghp_<CHANGE_ME>" | docker login ghcr.io -u USERNAME --password-stdin